vivekjoshi225/seethis/README.md

-# Website Screenshot Tool (Standalone)
+# Website Screenshot Tool (Next.js)

-A Node.js web application using Express and Puppeteer to capture screenshots of multiple websites at various resolutions, with real-time progress updates via WebSockets.
+A Next.js web application using Puppeteer to capture screenshots of multiple websites at various resolutions, with real-time progress updates.

-**Note:** This tool is designed to run independently.
-Ensure you have installed its dependencies in the main project's `node_modules` or create a dedicated `package.json` within this `screenshot-tool` directory and install them here.

 ## Features